What R&D tax credits can mean for component manufacturers

 For larger research and development programmes, such as those typically found in the automotive industry, there is a very clear incentive to source funds from tax credits.
 R&D departments need to be highly competitive and constantly innovating.
 But small companies are seeing a whole vista of innovation opportunities opening up as well, with digital transformation driving much of them.

-There are many R&D tax credits which go unclaimed, simply because of a lack of awareness of their availability.
+There are many R&D tax credits that go unclaimed, simply because of a lack of awareness of their availability.
 The government promotes such initiatives, but the onus is on those companies who need that extra R&D ‘bonus’ to search it out as soon as they can so that they can stay at or near the front of the pack in components manufacturing.